 In 2016, the FDA announced changes to nutrition fact labels that were initially set to take effect by July 2018.
-Now, however, the FDA has delayed the compliance date to give food manufacturers more time implement the changes.
-While the new date is yet to be determined, here’s what food manufacturers need to know in the mean time:
+However, the FDA delayed the compliance date to give food manufacturers more time implement the changes.
+Here’s what food manufacturers need to know in the mean time:

 Nutrition Fact Label Changes